 A new law to regulate the online retail industry of China

 2019 has brought big changes in Chinese laws and regulations.
-Most prolific of reglementary updates is, of course, is the new IIT law and the related updates it brings along, as we’ve already covered.
+One of the most prolific of reglementary updates is the new IIT law and the related updates it brings along, as we have already covered.

-However, there is another novelty among the regulations, worthy of coverage, as it directly affects many businesses of modern day China.
-It’s the so-called e-commerce law, effective as of January 1, 2019.
+However, there is another novelty among the regulations, worthy of coverage, as it directly affects many businesses of modern-day China.
+It is the so-called e-commerce law, effective as of January 1, 2019.
 This is the first overarching law of China which attempts to regulate the country’s booming e-commerce industry.

 Keep reading to learn more about the effects of this new law!